Rosiberto/titania-community/files/create_service.md

 ![](img/4.png)

-A **Service Group** in TiTaniA requires the user to provide an `Entity Type` during configuration.
-After clicking **Save**, the system automatically generates an `Apikey` and a `Resource`.
+A **Service Group** in TiTaniA requires the user to specify an `Entity Type` and the `communication/transport protocol` that will be used by the Service Group during its configuration.

+The supported protocols are:

+- *JSON* over HTTP
+- *JSON* over MQTT
+- *UltraLight* over HTTP
+- *UltraLight* over MQTT

+After clicking **Save**, the platform automatically generates an `Apikey` and a `Resource` identifier for the Service Group.

-If the **UltraLight protocol** will be used, it is necessary to install the **AgentUltraLight** service from the Marketplace under **Available Services** before provisioning the Service Group.
+If **UltraLight over HTTP** or **UltraLight over MQTT** is selected, the **AgentUltraLight** service must be installed from the **Marketplace** under **Available Services** before provisioning the Service Group.

+If **JSON over MQTT** is selected, the **Eclipse Mosquitto** service must be installed from the **Marketplace** under **Available Services** before provisioning the Service Group.

-These values are used by devices to send data that will be processed by the IoT Agent and forwarded to the Orion Context Broker, even if the devices have not been explicitly provisioned.
+The generated **API Key** and **Resource** values are used by devices to send data to the IoT Agent, which processes the incoming messages and forwards the corresponding context information to the Orion Context Broker.

+Devices can publish data using these credentials even if they have not been explicitly provisioned in advance.

 ---